-The Council works with park implementing agencies to develop and maintain the regional park and trail system, an important resource in preserving and restoring natural areas.
-This role stems from state law that charges the Council with overseeing the acquisition and development (planning) of and funding for the regional parks system.
+The Met Council works with park implementing agencies to develop and maintain the regional parks and trails system, an important resource in preserving and restoring natural areas.
+This role stems from state law that charges the Met Council with overseeing the acquisition and development (planning) of and funding for the regional parks system.